 An approved Gas Well Development Plat and applicable County permits are needed for gas well development within the City of Denton ETJ.

-A Gas Well Development Plat is the initial approval authorizing wells to be drilled at one Drilling and Production Site within the City of Denton’s ETJ, that sets the boundaries used for setback measurement and contains all information required in the Denton Development Code 35.22
+A Gas Well Development Plat is the initial approval authorizing wells to be drilled at one Drilling and Production Site within the City of Denton’s ETJ, which sets the boundaries used for setback measurement and contains all information required in the Denton Development Code 35.22.

 Frequently Asked Questions

 How can I register a complaint or contact an inspector?